jimcrayne/OldNorseHub/README.md

         All runes in this document should be taken with a grain of salt.
 There is no standard runic orthography as far as I am aware.
-I wanted a runic orthography that is as complete as possible, so it is here actually a mix of younger futhark and medieval scandinavian, and some elder futhark.
+I wanted a runic orthography that is as complete as possible, so it is here actually a mix of elder futhark, younger futhark and danish futhark.

 Vowel | [IPA][1]  | Description                | Example word                            | X-Sampa | XSS | [Vim][vim] Digraph
 ----- | ---- | ------------------------------- | --------------------------------------- | --- | ------- | ------------------